 Pursuant to the Stockholders Agreement, each of Messrs.
-Murray and Hancock will also agree to vote, or cause to vote, all of their outstanding shares of our common stock at any annual or special meeting of stockholders in which directors are elected, so as to cause the election of the their respective designees, in each case to the extent that each or any of Messrs.
+Murray and Hancock will also agree to vote, or cause to vote, all of their outstanding shares of our common stock at any annual or special meeting of stockholders in which directors are elected, so as to cause the election of their respective designees, in each case to the extent that each or any of Messrs.
 Murray and Hancock have exercised their right to designate individuals for nomination to the board of directors.

 Following this offering, Messrs.
 Murray and Hancock may pledge a portion of their shares of our common stock owned by them to secure one or more margin loans that they may seek to obtain or enter into with one or more nationally or internationally recognized financial institutions, subject to certain exceptions and specified conditions, including that the aggregate number of shares of our common stock pledged as collateral pursuant to any such margin loans by Messrs.
 Murray and Hancock during the lock-up period shall not, for each of Messrs.
-Murray and Hancock, exceed 10% of the total number of shares of our common stock issued and outstanding on the closing date of this offering.
+Murray and Hancock, exceed 7.5% of the total number of shares of our common stock issued and outstanding on the closing date of this offering.
 To the extent that Messrs.
-Murray and/or Hancock enter into any margin loan, they will retain their ability to vote the shares of our common stock pledged as collateral and any such pledged shares shall not impact their beneficial ownership for purposes of the rights under the Stockholders Agreement or otherwise in connection with matters to be voted on by stockholders.
+Murray and/or Hancock enter into any margin loan, they will retain their ability to vote the shares of our common stock pledged as collateral and such pledged shares shall not impact their beneficial ownership for purposes of the rights under the Stockholders Agreement or otherwise in connection with matters to be voted on by stockholders.
 Pursuant to Rule 13d-3(d)(3) under the Exchange Act, a lender under any such margin loans would not beneficially own the pledged shares unless and until such lender has taken all formal steps necessary which are required to declare a default and determines that the power to vote or to direct the vote or to dispose or to direct the disposition of such pledged securities will be exercised.

 The Stockholders Agreement will terminate upon the earlier of (i) a change in control or (ii) written agreement of each of Messrs.
 Murray and Hancock.
 Following the termination of the Stockholders Agreement, the designation rights granted to each of Messrs.
 Murray and Hancock pursuant to our Amended and Restated Charter will no longer be exercisable.
-See the section titled "Management-Amended and Restated Charter and Stockholders Agreement" for additional information.
+See the sections titled "Management-Amended and Restated Charter and Stockholders Agreement," "Description of Capital Stock-Designation Rights" and "Description of Capital Stock-Anti-Takeover Effects of Provisions of the General Corporation Law of the State of Delaware and our Amended and Restated Charter and Amended and Restated Bylaws" for additional information.